 Every knee has C- shaped medial and lateral meniscuses.
-These are fibrocartilage structures that absorb stress and act as cushions between tibia and femur in weight bearing activities.
+These are fibrocartilage structures that absorb stress and act as cushions between the tibia and femur in weight-bearing activities.
 At birth, the meniscus is not C-shaped, but discoid (round like a discus).

-As kids grow and starts to walk, the discoid meniscus starts to develop into its normal C-shape.
+As kids grow and start to walk, the meniscus starts to develop into its normal C-shape.
 In approx. 3-5% of children, the lateral meniscus continues to stay discoid with growth.
 Hence the condition is called “Discoid meniscus”.

-Parents with their child of 6-8 years come walking in the clinic with complaint of snapping or clicking sound with knee movement.
-At times this is overlooked as no pain is felt, patient may present in early days of adolescence with increasing sports activity.
+Parents with their children of 6-8 years come walking in the clinic with complaints of snapping or clicking sound with knee movement.
+At times this is overlooked as no pain is felt, the patient may present in the early days of adolescence with increasing sports activity.

-However in most cases discoid meniscus is pain-free and the clicking noise is the only symptom.
+However, in most cases it is pain-free and the clicking noise is the only symptom.
 In some cases, as the child grows older, the click increases and may cause recurrent locking, making it unable to straighten or bend the knee fully.
-With locking, pain also appears in knee.
+With locking, pain also appears in the knee.

 The X-ray is not helpful in diagnosing the case; an MRI is usually the investigation of choice to visualize the discoid meniscus.

 Treatment of Discoid Meniscus

 If there is no significant locking or pain, it can be managed with conservative treatment mainly physiotherapy.
 The treatment aims at improving muscle strength balance and stretching of tight structures around the knee.
 Proprioceptive and knee control exercises are taught to the patient to reduce abnormal stresses to the joint.